What Is Equity Release And How Does It Work?

 Financial Assessment

-Equity release is an increasingly popular option for those over the age of 55, allowing them to access tax-free funds from the value of their home.
+Equity release is an increasingly popular option for people over 55, allowing them to access tax-free funds from the value of their home.

-A financial assessment plays a critical role in understanding if equity release is suitable for one’s circumstances and what amount can be released safely.
+A financial assessment plays a critical role in understanding if equity release suits one’s circumstances and what amount can be released safely.

-The financial assessment includes taking into account elements such as the market value of your property, existing mortgage repayments, and credit history, depending on the scheme selected.
+The financial assessment includes considering elements such as the market value of your property, existing mortgage repayments, and credit history, depending on the scheme selected.

 This provides insight into whether you wish to take out more than the expected monthly rental charge or go with a lump-sum lifetime mortgage scheme whilst considering current savings and third-party debts that may need deduction upon application approval.